Md-Inzamam-ulhaq/Fitness-Planner/README.md

-The files here includes my tam journey toears making a fitness-planner website, from scratch
+The files here includes me and my team journey toears making a fitness-planner website, from scratch